 Next, once the services are up and running, we will create Ingress routing rules in Kubernetes.
 This will configure Kong to proxy traffic destined for these services correctly.

 We're done configuring our services and proxies.
 Time to see if our set up works or catches fire.
+Execute the following in a new terminal:

 Since we have already enabled Prometheus plugin in Kong to collect metrics for requests proxied via Kong, we should see metrics coming through in the Grafana dashboard.

+You should be able to see metrics related to the traffic flowing through our services.
+Try tweaking the above script to send different traffic patterns and see how the metrics change.
 The upstream services are httpbin instances, meaning you can use a variety of endpoints to shape your traffic.

 Metrics collected